wfjm/w11/doc/README_buildsystem_Vivado.txt

 3. Building test benches --------------------------------------------------

-  The build flows currently supports only ghdl.
+  The build flows currently supports ghdl and the vivado simulator xsim.
-  Support for the Vivado simulator XSim will be added in a future release.

 3a.
 With ghdl --------------------------------------------------------